Quadtree/LD40/plans.md

 * Level with a trailer and a downhill slope

 # TODO
-* Fix bug with bed not working correctly
 * Allow tilting of bed
 * Create level 2
 * Create level 3